-Battle Hill Farm Forest Park (Battle Hill) is the smallest of the Greater Wellington Regional Council's (the Regional Council) regional parks (502 hectares) and is situated in the Horokiri Valley on the Paekakariki Hill Road, 6 kilometres north of Pauatahanui.
+Battle Hill Farm Forest Park (Battle Hill) is the smallest of the Regional Council's regional parks (502 hectares) and is situated in the Horokiri Valley on the Paekakariki Hill Road, 6 kilometres north of Pauatahanui.
 The park's terrain encompasses rolling land in the valley floor that stretches up into the surrounding hills, and extends to the Puketiro Forest boundary.